Kraken vs. Avalanche Player Props Betting Odds

 Oliver Bjorkstrand Props

-Oliver Bjorkstrand is a leading scorer for Seattle with 10 total points this season.
-He has scored four goals and added six assists in 13 games.
+Oliver Bjorkstrand is a crucial player on offense for Seattle with six goals and six assists.

 Bjorkstrand Recent Games